vadosnaprimer/pspkvm/Readme.txt

 --------------------------------
 Building instructions
 --------------------------------
-For the ones who are interested in our source code:
+For those interested in the source code:
-0. You have to prepare the building enviroment for phoneME at first.
-Please refer the document from here: https://phoneme.dev.java.net/content/mr2/buildenv_feature.html#win_setup
+0. You have to prepare the building environment for phoneME first.
+Please read the document at https://phoneme.dev.java.net/content/mr2/buildenv_feature.html#win_setup

-Now assume you have installed the building environment by following the above instruction.
+Now assuming you have installed the building environment by following the above instruction.
 In Cygwin:
 1. Grab the source code from svn to a local directory
 2. cd ${your_source_dir}
 3. export JDK_DIR=${your_jdk_dir} (example: export JDK_DIR=c:/j2sdk1.4.2_16)